LiteLDev/LegacyScriptEngine/docs/apis/ScriptAPI/Ll.md

 ### Set the function called while the plugin is unloading

 !!! warning
-    This function is only available in LSE 0.9.6 and later.
+    This function is only available in 0.9.6 and later.

 `ll.onUnload(func)`